marcogomiero/zero-to-vault-lab/README.md

 A collection of ready-to-use HashiCorp product laboratory environments, deployable with simple Bash scripts.
 This project is designed for developers, sysadmins, and anyone looking to explore or test HashiCorp's functionalities without the complexity of a manual, from-scratch configuration.
 It's your quick launchpad into the world of HashiCorp tools! 🌐

-This repository currently includes:

--   **Vault Lab:** A single-instance HashiCorp Vault environment with flexible storage backend options (file or Consul).

 HashiCorp Vault Lab (via `vault-lab-ctl.sh`)
 --------------------------------------------